 Did Kubrick see this episode of The Avengers and choose to have this house as the Cat Woman's house--because it was protected by lions, because it was a house in which a woman is imprisoned in a maze, by a computer (a clockwork universe) and intended to be driven mad by it, to the point of suicide?

 A maze of some sort is a factor in nearly every Kubrick film, as far as I can tell.
 As for the computer, we are reminded of 2001 and HAL.

 The HOME to which Alex accidentally finds his way back in the second part of ACO, and in which he is held by Alexander, has an eternally repeating entryway.

 The concentric rings over the desk at Chelsea drug store may remind of the alternate psychedelic interior of the house in the Avengers episode.

 There's nothing novel about these black and white rings, or such mazes (reflected or physical).
 But, all the elements of the Avengers story taken in consideration, there seem a number of correspondances, most strikingly the protective lions, as in ACO Shenley Lodge becomes the home of the Cat Woman who attacks Alex, and whose cats trip him up as he flees after assaulting her.
 In the book, the cats do literally attack him.

-Also, what sits above the desk at the record store but the Beatles Magical Mystery Tour, which also returns us to the idea of the hallucinatory tour, though in a more mystical way, and connects directly with 2001.<
+Also, what sits above the desk at the record store but the Beatles Magical Mystery Tour, which also returns us to the idea of the hallucinatory tour, though in a more mystical way, and recalls 2001.